luis-moguea/castor-todo/README.md

 ## Description

-This app allows users reading, creating and deleting to-dos by signing up the app, also this app will allw the user update the state of a given todo.
+This app allows users reading, creating and deleting to-dos by signing up the app, also this app will allow the user updating the state of a given todo.

 ## Features